camilocc/xmpp_resident_po/README.md

 # xmpp_resident_po

-Please, contribute with ca2@livecoding.tv chat bot.
+Contribute with ca2@livecoding.tv chat bot.

 You can add or translate these .po files for your language.